Basil Chicken and Pasta with Roma Tomatoes

 2-4 teaspoons finely chopped fresh oregano, divided (or more, to taste.
 We use more than 4 sometimes)

 25 to 30 Roma tomatoes, diced (we buy up to 40 to make sure we have enough “good” ones)

 2 pounds chicken breast, diced into 1/2 -inch pieces, seasoned with salt and pepper

 3 cups chicken broth (or less, as needed.
 See below.)

 2 (10-ounce) cans sliced black pitted olives, with juice

-2 pounds gemelli or rotini pasta (or any pasta with enough surface area to hold a lot of sauce)
+2 pounds gemelli, rotini or radiatore (our favorite) pasta or any pasta with enough surface area to hold a lot of sauce)

 Pour 2 tablespoons olive oil in a skillet on medium heat and sauté half of the crushed garlic in the oil along with 1 teaspoon basil and 1 teaspoon oregano.
 Add the tomatoes, a cup at a time, to the skillet.
 Once all the tomatoes are in the pan, allow them to reduce by a fourth.
 Add some of the chicken broth if the mixture becomes too dry.
 The tomato pieces should be fully cooked by the time the reduction has occurred.